Periodontics

 Category: Periodontics

-50) A patient has pain, fever, lymphadenopathy, and foul odor with normal bone levels.
-What is the diagnosis?
+50) A patient has erythema, bleeding, and bad odor after new crowns.
+What is the cause?

 51 / 56